 - “Latinos Who Lead” panel discussion featuring Lisa Cuevas and Chris Garcia

-In early 2017, Weil will host an Attorneys of Color Conference bringing together Asian American, Black/African American and Latino attorneys from across the US for professional development, client networking, and strategic planning.
+In January 2017, Weil hosted a Multiculutral Attorney Conference, bringing together Asian American, Black/African American and Latino attorneys from across the US for professional development, client networking, and strategic planning.

 In summer 2016, women of color from the Firm met with Maria Fernandez, Senior Counsel at IBM, for an informal conversation about career and professional development.

 Latinos@Weil hosted a lunch event featuring Elpidio (PD) Villareal, SVP of Global Litigation at GlaxoSmithKline sharing highlights of his inspiring career, discussing what individuals and organizations can do to remove the barriers of advancement for Latino/Hispanic-Americans and other underrepresented groups, and addressing inclusion building strategies in the legal profession.